 The biggest issue is the availability of Ufotable.
 As a small animation company, they do have concurrent projects (films and video games) but they usually only have one big project per year.

 Ufotable usually announces their projects a year in advance.
 The Demon Slayer movie has been confirmed to be coming out in October 2020.
-Based on that schedule, Demon Slayer Season 2 would be pushed out to 2021.
+Studio ufotable is also working on a Katsugeki/Touken Ranbu movie, but that project’s time frame has not been confirmed nor has the studio made any other project announcements for 2021.

-The alternative is that Shueisha could farm out Demon Slayer Season 2 to a bigger animation studio so the second season could arrive sooner.
+The alternative is that Shueisha could farm out Demon Slayer Season 2 to a bigger animation studio so the second season would depend on that new studio’s schedule.
 But that option would probably dismay fans of the anime.
 So, it’s better for Shueisha to wait and for fans to hope the tax evasion scandal is not Ufotable’s Blade of Studio Destruction.

 Demon Slayer movie spoilers (plot summary/synopsis)